Why private equity can be a good addition to your portfolio

 What is private equity?

-Private equity, commonly known as PE, refers to shares or ownership in any company that is not publicly traded on a stock exchange.
+Private equity is a trillion-dollar investment class that comes under alternative investments (or alts, for short).
+Private equity (commonly known as PE), prefers to shares or ownership in any company that is not publicly traded on a stock exchange.
 It tends to be illiquid and is thus suitable for a longer-term investment horizon.
 In contrast, public equity investments can be traded daily.

-PE investments are often in bigger and more mature companies with a proven financial record, unlike venture capital (VC) investments, which typically go to young or early-stage businesses with the potential for fast growth.
-That being said, the lines between PE and VC are blurring, as many firms in both spaces have broadened their offerings for investors.
+Within private equity, buyout strategies often invest in bigger and more mature companies with a proven financial record, while venture capital (VC) strategues typically go to young or early-stage businesses with the potential for fast growth.

 How does private equity investing work?

-Most of the PE capital comes from professional investors and institutional investors, such as family offices and pension funds.
+Historically, most of the PE capital comes from institutional investors such as pension and endowment funds.
 Investors can access the asset class in several ways, including investing directly in the private company, or through funds, co-investments, or separately managed accounts.

 The pooled fund structure, in particular, is widely used.
 A private equity fund is known as a limited partnership, and investors who contribute to it are the limited partners (LPs).
 Investment professionals from the PE firm that created the fund are the general partners (GPs), and they will manage the investments.